Become a foster or kinship carer

 As a kinship or family carer you:

-• will provide an environment where family, community and culture are valued and central to the child's safety, stability and development.
+• provide an environment where family, community and culture are valued and central to the child's safety, stability and development.

-To find out more read the following:
+To find out more, read the following:

 Emergency care